rage/programming-22/data/part-2/4-simple-loops.md

 <in-browser-programming-exercise name="The next leap year" tmcname="part02-20_next_leap_year">

 Please write a program which asks the user for a year, and prints out the next leap year.

+*<a href="https://programming-22.mooc.fi/part-2/3-combining-conditions#programming-exercise-leap-year" target="_blank">Click here if you forgot how to check if a year is leap or not?</a>?*

 <sample-output>